-Zendesk will process for

-personal data only for specified, explicit and legitimate purposes and not further process that information in a manner that is incompatible with those purposes.
-Where Zendesk collects personal data in Europe and where local law requires that Zendesk only process personal data for specified, explicit and legitimate purposes determined at the time of collection and that have been communicated to the individuals concerned in accordance with Rule 2.
+Zendesk will process personal data only for specified, explicit and legitimate purposes and not further process that information in a manner that is incompatible with those purposes.
+Where Zendesk collects personal data in the UK and where UK law requires that Zendesk only process personal data for specified, explicit and legitimate purposes determined at the time of collection and that have been communicated to the individuals concerned in accordance with Rule 2.
 Zendesk will not process the personal data in a way that is incompatible for those purposes, except in accordance with applicable law.